How do I apply for a degree programme that uses a selection procedure? - Numerus Fixus

 You will receive your ranking number through Studielink on 15 April.
 When your ranking number entitles you to a place then you will be offered a place through Studielink.
 You must accept your place within two weeks.
 If you do not accept or accept after the deadline, your place will become available to the candidate with the next lowest ranking number.
 You will then not be able to begin the degree programme on 1 September.

-Step 2: submit the required documents (deadline diploma: 15 August, all other documents: 15 July)
+2: Submit the required documents (deadline: 15 July)

 Proof of completion of your previous education